Vladimir Jurowski

 Vladimir Mikhailovich Jurowski (Владимир Михайлович Юровский; born 4 April 1972) is a Russian conductor resident in Germany.
-He is the son of conductor Michail Jurowski, and grandson of Soviet film music composer Vladimir Michailovich Jurowski.
+He is the son of conductor Michail Jurowski, and grandson of Soviet film music composer Vladimir Mikhailovich Yurovsky.

 Early life

 Born in Moscow, Jurowski began his musical studies at the Tchaikovsky Academic Music College at the Moscow State Conservatory.
 In 1990, he moved with his family, including his brother Dmitri (conductor) and his sister Maria (pianist) to Germany, where he completed his education at the music schools at the Hochschule für Musik Carl Maria von Weber Dresden and the Hochschule für Musik Hanns Eisler.
 He studied conducting with Rolf Reuter and vocal coaching with Semion Skigin.
 He participated in a conducting master class with Sir Colin Davis on Sibelius' Symphony No. 7 in 1991.

 Career

 Jurowski first appeared on the international scene in 1995 at the Wexford Festival, where he conducted Nikolai Rimsky-Korsakov's opera May Night, and he returned the following year for Giacomo Meyerbeer's L'étoile du nord, which was recorded by Naxos Records.
 In April 1996, he made his debut at the Royal Opera House, Covent Garden, conducting Nabucco.

-In the 1996/1997 season, Jurowski joined the ensemble of the Komische Oper Berlin, as an assistant to Yakov Kreizberg and second Kapellmeister.
+He joined the ensemble of the Komische Oper Berlin, for the 1996/1997 season, as an assistant to Yakov Kreizberg and second Kapellmeister.
 He received the title first Kapellmeister a year later, and continued to work there full-time until 2001.
 He was the principal guest conductor of the Teatro Comunale di Bologna between 2000 and 2003.

 In August 2000, Jurowski was named the Music Director of the Glyndebourne Festival Opera, and he took on the post in January 2001.
 His conducting debut with the London Philharmonic Orchestra (LPO) was in December 2001.
 In 2003, he was appointed the LPO's Principal Guest Conductor.
 Jurowski was reported to have been offered the music directorship of Welsh National Opera upon the 2004 departure of Carlo Rizzi, but he declined the position.
 His tenure with Glyndebourne was highly acclaimed, and Jurowski has spoken of the favourable working conditions at Glyndebourne.
 Jurowski concluded his Glyndebourne tenure after the 2013 season.

+Jurowski has described his preparation process for his opera performances; firstly reading the libretto or the book on which it is based, composing his own sounds in his head while doing so:

+"I try to identify with the composer and understand their various decisions...
+I then interact with the composer by learning the score", first singing at the piano then by studying the orchestral score.
+He added that "[i]n an ideal world, the theatrical and the musical aspects of the production should be inseparable.
+The should be completely fused...
+If you can tell them apart [...] something went amiss, was miscalculated or not taken care of".